 In its first year, Northern employs 25 men, ships 800 tons of paper, and produces one primary product called Sanitary Tissue.
 These are packages of 1,000 sheets of tissue, 4x10 inches.
 Each bundle is pierced with a wire loop so that it can be hung from a nail!

+A sixth paper machine is installed.
 An advertising campaign for Northern products is launched in five magazines including the Saturday Evening Post and Literary Digest.

 Northern Paper mills emerge as the largest manufacturer of tissue in the world.